Kootenai County Idaho Cities, Towns & Communities Guide (2026 Home Prices)

 Approximate median home price: $587,565

 Huetter is a very small incorporated city located between Coeur d’Alene and Post Falls.
-Because of its size, most buyers think of it as part of the broader central Kootenai County market rather than a standalone destination.
-Still, its location is a major selling point.
+Most buyers think of it as part of the broader central Kootenai County market rather than as a standalone destination, but its location is the main draw.

-Buyers looking in or around Huetter are usually drawn by convenience.
-Quick access to both Coeur d’Alene and Post Falls, along with proximity to I-90 and major retail corridors, makes this area strategically appealing.
+Buyers interested in Huetter are usually focused on convenience.
+Quick access to both Coeur d’Alene and Post Falls, along with proximity to I-90 and major retail corridors, makes this area especially strategic.

 Fernan Lake Village